probablyArth/callonce-go/README.md

 ### Graceful degradation

 If `WithCache` was never called (no cache in context), `Get` calls the function directly and returns the result.
-No panic, no error — your code works with or without the cache.
+No panic, no error.
+Your code works with or without the cache.

 ### No TTLs or eviction